suggap

 Hard Core Logo

-Hard Core Logo is a 1996 Canadian mockumentary adapted by Noel S. Baker from the novel of the same name by author Michael Turner.
-The film was directed by Bruce McDonald and illustrates the self-destruction of punk rock.
-Released in 1996, the film documents a once-popular punk band, Hard Core Logo, comprising lead singer Joe Dick (Hugh Dillon), fame-tempted guitarist Billy Tallent (Callum Keith Rennie), schizophrenic bass player John Oxenberger (John Pyper-Ferguson), and drummer Pipefitter (Bernie Coulson).
+Hard Core Logo is a 1996 Canadian music mockumentary film directed by Bruce McDonald, adapted by Noel S. Baker from the novel of the same name by Michael Turner.
+The film illustrates the self-destruction of punk rock, documenting a once-popular band, the titular Hard Core Logo, comprising lead singer Joe Dick (Hugh Dillon), fame-tempted guitarist Billy Tallent (Callum Keith Rennie), schizophrenic bass player John Oxenberger (John Pyper-Ferguson), and drummer Pipefitter (Bernie Coulson).
 Julian Richings plays Bucky Haight, Dick's idol.
 Several notable punk musicians, including Art Bergmann, Joey Shithead and Joey Ramone, play themselves in cameos.
 Canadian television personality Terry David Mulligan also has a cameo, playing a fictionalized version of himself.

 Plot